dominicstop/react-native-ios-context-menu/README-next.md

 A basic context menu that has 3 menu action items, each with a different "SF Symbols" icon.

-* A `MenuActionConfig` item can be configured to show a icon via the `MenuActionConfig.icon` property.
+* A `MenuActionConfig` object can be configured to show an icon via the `MenuActionConfig.icon` property.

 	* The `icon` property accepts a `ImageItemConfig` object.
-		* A `ImageItemConfig` object is used to describe images/assets.
+		* A `ImageItemConfig` object is used to describe images/assets (e.g. SF Symbols icons, images, xcasset images, programmatic images, etc).